rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 With this method, you will use a web3 wallet (such as MetaMask) and interact with Rocket Pool's website to swap ETH for rETH and vice-versa.
 This method is **guaranteed** to provide you with the exact amount of rETH that your ETH is worth, since it's coming directly from Rocket Pool's smart contracts, but it can be somewhat expensive if the network's gas prices are high and you're staking a relatively small amount of ETH.

-Note, however, that your rETH tokens will be **locked to your address for 24 hours** if you use this method to prevent timing attacks on the network.

 ::: tip NOTE
 If you are practicing staking on the Prater Testnet, the direct method above is the only option currently supported.
 :::